jbustamante19/Python_Financial_records_Town_Election/README.md

 The greatest decrease in losses (date and amount) over the entire period

-# pybank
+# Part 2

-You will be give a set of poll data called election_data.csv.
 The dataset is composed of three columns: Voter ID, County, and Candidate.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+Calculated each of the following:

 The total number of votes cast